 The co-founder of one of the country's most forward-thinking menswear retailers takes you through his wardrobe fundamentals.
-This month: footwear.
+This time: footwear.

 The white sneaker

 An absolute essential to any well-dressed man’s wardrobe is the white sneaker.
 They are clean, classic and will lift any outfit, looking great with both casual or dressier wear.
 Figure out what’s right for your feet – great options are available from Adidas Stan Smiths, or if you are willing to spend a little more, to Common Projects Achilles style.

 Number one rule is to keep them clean.
 Jason Markk’s sneaker cleaner and brushes will help with this, particularly the travel kit.

 The classic dress shoe